-The City is required to keep an inventory in stock for replacement of existing poles and fixtures, which will be minimized with the total replacement currently underway that will continue through FY 2023, when all poles will be replaced.
+The City is required to keep an inventory in stock for replacement of existing poles and fixtures, which will be minimized with the replacement currently underway.

 Replacement of these capital assets will help work towards ensuring safe and accessible travel for pedestrians, bicyclists, transit, and motorists, and enhances the vitality and economic success of the City Waterfront and King Street corridor.